ahmedsaheed/website/data/second-brain/react-theming.md

 ## Implementing the theming

-For implementation of the theme, we'd make use of react hook [`useLocalStorage`](https://usehooks.com/useLocalStorage/) which stores the users selected theme in local storage so that it persists through a page refresh.
+Before we begin, we'd make use of react hook [`useLocalStorage`](https://usehooks.com/useLocalStorage/) which stores the users selected theme in local storage so that it persists through a page refresh.

 We'd Also need our theme colors and element specified out in our stylesheet.

-And with all these, we're good to go!
+And with all these basic stuff out, we're good to go!

 To begin, create a `hooks` folder in your root directory.
 Add a new javascript file in the directory like so `useLocalStorage.js`.